 If you’re reading this, you’ve likely encountered onion thrips.
 These pests feed on the leaves of many alliums, including onions, shallots, leeks, and chives.

 The damage they cause can be significant.
-While there are chemical treatments available, many gardeners would prefer to take a natural approach to get rid of these pesky pests.
+While chemical treatments are available, many gardeners prefer a natural approach to get rid of these pesky pests.

 In this article, we’ll discuss some natural methods for controlling onion thrips in your garden.